Support the Ringside Report Network

 His return to the octagon had fans speculating about which of his potential opponents would be the best match-up for St Pierre’s grappling skills.
 St-Pierre expressed interest in fighting Khabib Nurmagomedov, Kamaru Usman, or Anderson Silva but ultimately agreed to compete against Diaz.

-This matchup is fascinating due to their previous bout at UFC 158, where Diaz lost via decision.
+This matchup is fascinating because of their previous bout at UFC 158, which Diaz lost via decision.
 Both St-Pierre and Diaz have suffered injuries, but the fight is still expected to take place.

 UFC 295 in Chaos Jon Jones Injured 5